dij0s/PETAL/thesis/bachelor_thesis.typ

 Municipalities in Switzerland are required to submit an energy planning document which outlines their future strategies to comply with those directives while also considering the characteristics of their energetical landscape.

 These different properties can be quantified and analyzed through the use of a very valuable resource: data.
-Data is emitted by various sources ; sensors, energy models or citizen records for e.g. all yield data points that help us assess different indicators we are willing to measure against our municipality.
+Data is emitted by various sources ; sensors, energy models or citizens' records for example all yield data points that help us assess different indicators we are willing to measure against our municipality.
 These indicators, _in fine_, help us evaluate our progress towards energy-related goals.

 Over the past few years, #acr("AI") has rapidly transformed our habits when interacting with information.